MarkJamesHoward/ScrollToTop/README.md

 ### Smooth Scrolling:

-In order for the page to scroll to the top in a smooth fasion you will need to apply the below CSS to the document body:
+In order for the page to scroll to the top in a smooth fasion you *may* need to apply the below CSS to the document body:

 ```
 scroll-behavior: smooth;
 ```

+This works automatically in Chrome so no need to add!

 ### Styling